 - Keep an empty basket in secondary play areas for a quick clean up.
 For example, the kitchen is a primary hang out spot for this mom and her children.
 So, toys that started out in the playroom or living room often end up coming with the children into the kitchen.
 As a solution, we designated a basket just for those toys.
 When the basket gets full, or on a weekly basis, whatever works best for her household, the family will return the toys where they belong.
 We also put a basket at the bottom of the stairs for toys that need to go back upstairs to the playroom.

-- Use what you have as storage containers.
-We pulled baggies, seasonal tins and unused portion control containers from my client’s pantry to store kids utensils and craft supplies.
-Once you see what your storage needs are, then you can buy better suited containers.
+- organize toys using what you have.
+We pulled baggies, seasonal tins, and unused portion control containers from my client’s pantry to store kids utensils and craft supplies in kitchen drawers.

 - Reduce visual clutter.
 Sometimes the way you store toys or put them away causes visual clutter.
 In that case, it’s a matter of rearranging.
-For example, these playroom shelves had plenty of storage bins and baskets.
+For example, this playroom had plenty of shelves for storage bins and baskets.
 Even so, my client felt like the shelves were just too busy.
-So, in under thirty minutes, and without spending a dime, we reduced the visual clutter just be rearranging the toys and bins.
+So, in under thirty minutes and without spending a dime, we reduced the visual clutter…just by rearranging the toys and bins.